DavideB/xSpark/docs/configuration.md

   <td><code>spark.task.maxFailures</code></td>
   <td>4</td>
   <td>
-    Number of failures of any particular task before giving up on the job.
+    Number of individual task failures before giving up on the job.
-    The total number of failures spread across different tasks will not cause the job to fail; a particular task has to fail this number of attempts.
     Should be greater than or equal to 1.
 Number of allowed retries = this value - 1.
   </td>
 </tr>